infracost/infracost/CONTRIBUTING.md

 make run ARGS="breakdown --path examples/terraform --usage-file=examples/terraform/infracost-usage.yml"
 ```

-This will use your existing [Infracost API key](https://www.infracost.io/docs/#2-get-api-key).
+This will use your existing Infracost API key; register for a [free API key](https://www.infracost.io/docs/#2-get-api-key) key if you don't have one already.

 ### Test